CatenaTools/catena-public-docs/installation/docker.md

 {% /tabs %}

 ## What Does Docker Compose Run?
-By default running Docker Compose from Catena’s root directory will run a few different containers.
+By default, running Docker Compose from Catena’s root directory will run a few different containers:

 - `catena-tools-core`

-    - This is the Catena backend.
+    This is the Catena backend.
 The base `docker-compose.yaml` file will run with an assortment of Catena plugins enabled.
 - `kafka`

-    - One configuration of Catena will use [Apache Kafka](https://kafka.apache.org/) to send messages between services.
+    One configuration of Catena will use [Apache Kafka](https://kafka.apache.org/) to send messages between services.
 This is not a requirement to run Catena, but we run it alongside Catena in case you decide to use it.
 - `init-kafka`

-    - Kafka requires “topics” to be created in order to send messages.
+    Kafka requires “topics” to be created in order to send messages.
 The `init-kafka` container handles creating these topics before Catena is started.
 - `redis`

-    - Catena uses [Redis](https://redis.io/) for ephemeral storage, such as a session store.
+    Catena uses [Redis](https://redis.io/) for ephemeral storage, such as a session store.
 This is not a requirement to run Catena, but we run it alongside Catena in case you decide to use it.

 ## What Next?
 {% partial file="/_partials/install-catena/what-next.md" /%}